 Choosing the right business partner is a huge decision that could make or break your business.
 It is important to know that you’re making the right decision before you commit to a business partnership.

-Don’t be afraid to test out a partner before you make the commitment, as you’ll be sharing a lot with them in the coming years.
+Don’t be afraid to test out a partner before you commit, as you’ll be sharing a lot with them in the coming years.